 JAPAN The Tenant (1978)

-Inspired by the grim Roman Polanski film, ‘The Tenant’ was significant in that it signalled the Lewisham combo’s move away from funk rock to artier climes.
+Inspired by the grim Roman Polanski film, ‘The Tenant’ signalled the Lewisham combo’s move away from funk rock to artier climes.
 A merging of the second side of DAVID BOWIE’s ‘Low’ with classical composer Erik Satie, ‘The Tenant’ saw Richard Barbieri play more with synthesizer and piano textures to create atmosphere while Mick Karn dressed the piece with his fretless bass rather than driving it.
 Karn’s burst of self-taught sax at the conclusion is also quite unsettling.
 Although David Sylvian wrote ‘The Tenant’, he didn’t play on the actual recording.

 Available on the album ‘Obscure Alternatives’ via Sony BMG Records